Forced Sale Valuation

 It also needs to be noted that in many circumstances when a mortgagee is in possession of a property, they do not always explicitly advertise this, and it may have an impact on the price they are prepared to sell at.

 Just because a property sounds like a bargain, it’s still critical that you do the normal checks – including an independent valuation – to make sure you’re getting your money’s worth.

-Book Your Assessment Now
+Get Your Assessment Now

 Give us a call on 1300 134 505 for obligation free advice and a quote, or use our online enquiry form and we will respond to your enquiry with one hour.

-Either way, you’ll be speaking to an industry professional with more than fifteen years experience – a Certified Practicing Valuer who’ll be able to answer any questions you might have, and get started on your valuation immediately.
+Either way, you’ll be speaking to an industry professional with more than fifteen years experience – a Certified Practising Valuer who’ll be able to answer any questions you might have, and get started on your valuation immediately.